Professor Vance Murakami

 Senior Associate Member

-He serves as a Senior Associate Member of the Tracy’s Kenpo Executive Council and has presented seminars at the 2013, 2015, 2017 and 2019 Gatherings of Eagles.
+He serves as a Senior Associate Member of the Tracy’s Kenpo Executive Council and has presented seminars at the 2013, 2015, 2017, 2019 and 2022 Gatherings of Eagles.
+Other seminars include the 2016 Al Tracy Last Man Standing event, the 2022 Middle Tennessee Martial Arts Seminars and the 2022 and 2023 Building Bridges Martial Arts Seminars.

 At the 2019 Gathering of Eagles, Mr. Hopper received the “Innovative Instructor of the Year” award for his development of an application based, structured approach to integrating the Kosho Shorei concepts of James Mitose into any martial art, utilizing techniques of the individual art to teach, test and learn the concepts.